Dr Lili Pâquet

 “Vigilante Frontier Communities on Australian Screens: Bushrangers, Bikies, and Bogans.”
 Vigilante Justice in Society and Popular Culture: A Global Perspective.
 Eds.
 Peter Robson and Ferdinando Spina, forthcoming.

 “Cleaver Greene: The Legal Larrikin of Australian Television.”
 Law, Lawyers and Justice: Through Australian Lenses, edited by Kim Weinert, Karen Crawley, and Kieran Tranter.
-Routledge, in press April 2020.
+Routledge, 2020: 201-219.

 “Putting the cult in cultivate: A Rhetoric of Guerrilla Gardening in Green Valentine.”
-Green Letters, forthcoming 2020.
+Green Letters: Studies in Ecocriticism, Latest Articles (2020).

 “Gamified Identification: Gamification and Identification in Indigenous Australian Interactive Documentaries.”
-Computers and Composition, forthcoming 2020.
+Computers and Composition, 56 (2020): 102571

 “Selfie-Help: The Multimodal Appeal of Instagram Poetry.”
 Journal of Popular Culture 52.2 (2019): 296-314.